csiro-mlai/hackfest-ppl/README.md

 pip install -r requirements.txt
 ```

-This should work for Linux, macos, or [Windows Subsystem for Linux](https://danmackinlay.name/notebook/wsl.html) (WSL).
-For Windows WITHOUT WSL, see [below for an alternative (which, to be clear, is more complicated that installing the free Windows Subsystem for Linux).
+For Windows WITHOUT WSL, see below for an alternative (which, to be clear, is more complicated that installing the free Windows Subsystem for Linux).

 If you wish to additionally visualize graphical models, you need graphviz.
 Depending on your platform this will be something like